echyn/echyn.github.io/research.md

 2. Equilibrium Effects of Neighborhood Interventions (with Diego Daruich)

+3. Family- and Place-based Determinants of Early-Life Health (with Na'ama Shenhav)

-3. The Effects of Urban Renewal Programs on Gentrification and Inequality (with Milena Amalgro and Bryan Stuart)
+4. The Effects of Urban Renewal Programs on Gentrification and Inequality (with Milena Amalgro and Bryan Stuart)

-4. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition
+5. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

-5. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)
+6. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)